 The information and records management teams in your organization will probably be most concerned with retaining the records of your Microsoft Teams.

-The idea behind retention in Office 365 is built-in compliance.
-It’s retaining in place—not moving something outside of Office 365 to an external archive.
+The idea behind retention in Microsoft 365 is built-in compliance.
+It’s retaining in place—not moving something outside of Microsoft 365 to an external archive.
 The advantage to that is that it’s still discoverable, and there’s also an audit trail.

 You have three options when it comes to applying retention across your Teams work: